UtopiaBeam/scrumble/README.md

 Scrumble is my personal project to manage a scrum powered by [Vue](https://vuejs.org/) + [Vuetify](https://vuetifyjs.com/en/).
 It is heavily inspired by [Trello](https://trello.com/) and [Jira](https://www.atlassian.com/software/jira).
 The main purpose of this project is to create an easy-to-use scrum management tool for myself, but contribution is very welcomed.

+### The wireframe is [here](https://www.figma.com/file/pUqpSPBMsrJlqqpNgBEkIf/Scrumble?node-id=0%3A1), please tell me if you want to design it.
+I will be tearfully appreciate.

 ## Project setup

 A step by step series of examples that tell you how to get a development env running